LamaAni/KubernetesJobOperator/README.md

 An airflow operator that executes a task in a kubernetes cluster, given a yaml configuration or an image url.

-### BETA

-This operator is in beta testing.
 Contributions are welcome.
+See [here](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

 ### Supports